Frequently Asked Questions

 Call (888) 306-2119 to schedule a case evaluation.
 Ms. LeMaster and Ms. Ahmed will review your case and help you decide the best course of action.
-The lawyers at LeMaster & Ahmed PLLC represents clients in Galveston County, Harris County, Montgomery County, Collin County and Dallas County.
+The lawyers at LeMaster & Ahmed PLLC represents clients throughout the greater Houston area including Galveston County, Harris County, Montgomery County, Collin County and Dallas County.

 - What Does Homeowner’s Insurance Cover?

 - What are the Levels of Commercial Property Insurance?

 - What is the Difference Between Replacement Cost and Actual Cash Value?